knpuniversity/javascript/knpu/ep3-webpack/es6-import-export.md

 And by using `import` instead of `require`, we're opting into tree shaking... if and when it works.

 But for now, I *do* want a smaller file size.
-And since tree sharking isn't helping, update the line to `import random from 'lodash/random`.
+And since tree shaking isn't helping, update the line to `import random from 'lodash/random`.
 That's effectively the same thing we had before with `require`.

 ## Using import Everywhere!

 Let's change the rest of our code to use `import`!
 Since this is a chore, I'll speed through part of this.
-For the CSS, we don't need that value it imports.
+For the CSS, we don't need the value it imports.
 So, just say `import` then the filename.

 Keep going: inside `rep_log.js`, change `require` to `import`.
 And then in `login.js`,